rotty/hakelig/README.md

 The first milestone will be to make it useable for quickly checking documentation emitted by `cargo doc` to the local filesystem.

+Note that the code has been adapted to make use of the async/await feature to be shipped with Rust 1.39, so you'll need a beta toolchain to compile `hakelig` at the time of writing.

 ## What works

 - Local, recursive link checking for HTML documents, using the